aleksandramuraveva/dancing-school-site/README.md

 ## Features
 - Grid layout
 - Colour scheme that is visually appealing
+- Responsive design that adapts to different screen sizes

 ## Future Work
 - Rebuild the site with Vue.js